Mining story still makes for a decent read

 With the election campaign supposedly fought mainly on economic management, it's surprising this week's figures for growth in the June quarter got so little attention.
-So what shape is the economy in as it looks like being handed over to a new government?

 According to the Bureau of Statistics' national accounts, it's not doing well, but nor is it doing particularly badly.
 Real gross domestic product grew just 0.6 per cent in the quarter and 2.6 per cent over the year to June.

 This is a touch better than many economists were expecting, but it's well short of our "trend" growth rate of 3 per cent a year.
 According to the figuring of Paul Bloxham, of the HSBC bank, we've slowed from an annualised rate of 3 per cent in the second half of last year to an annualised 2.3 per cent in the first half of this year.

 This is too slow to generate sufficient additional jobs to employ the growing labour force and prevent unemployment from rising.
 Unemployment's gone from 5.4 per cent to 5.7 per cent of the labour force over the seven months to July.

 The problem - as everyone must know by now - is that we're engaged in a difficult shift from growth led by mining to growth led by the rest of the economy as the resources boom goes through a "phase shift".

 And, as Reserve Bank governor Glenn Stevens has reminded us, the transition is being made more difficult by the end of the long-running housing credit boom, which has prompted households to return to their relatively high rate of saving and therefore allow their consumption spending to grow no faster than their incomes.